Intermediate uveitis

 Intermediate uveitis is a form of uveitis localized to the vitreous and peripheral retina.
-Primary sites of inflammation include the vitreous of which other such entities as pars planitis, posterior cyclitis, and hyalitis are encompassed.
 Intermediate uveitis may either be an isolated eye disease or associated with the development of a systemic disease such as multiple sclerosis or sarcoidosis.
 As such, intermediate uveitis may be the first expression of a systemic condition.
 Infectious causes of intermediate uveitis include Epstein–Barr virus infection, Lyme disease, HTLV-1 virus infection, cat scratch disease, and hepatitis C.

 Permanent loss of vision is most commonly seen in patients with chronic cystoid macular edema (CME).
 Every effort must be made to eradicate CME when present.
 Other less common causes of visual loss include retinal detachment, glaucoma, band keratopathy, cataract, vitreous hemorrhage, epiretinal membrane and choroidal neovascularization.

 Signs and symptoms

 Clinical signs include redness of the eye, pain, blurring of vision, photophobia and floaters.

 However, some individuals, particularly children, can present with few to no symptoms.

 Associated conditions

 Associations of the disease with such entities as multiple sclerosis, sarcoidosis, or inflammatory bowel disease suggest an autoimmune component in at least a subset of patients.
 The clustering of familial cases has led to the investigation of human leukocyte antigen (HLA) associations.
 The inciting event appears to be peripheral retinal perivasculitis and vascular occlusion leading to ocular inflammation, vitritis and snowbank formation.
 The etiology of the antigenic stimulus is not clear and may be either vitreal or perivascular in nature.
 It is evident that genetics plays some role in the pathophysiology of intermediate uveitis, but the importance remains unclear.